afg360/Bus2Go/README.md

 >The data provided by the transport agencies have their own respective licences, available at their websites.

+> [!WARNING]
+> Part of the code is being refactored to follow as much as possible clean architecture.
+Some new bugs may therefore have appeared.

 # Features
 - Check bus schedules
 - Add them to favourite to access them on the home screen